rondlite/reaction-docs/website/versioned_docs/version-v1.7.0/payment-packages-stripe.md

 - refunds (list)

-> A list of all refunds or discounts, processed through Reaction or the Stripe UI.
+> A list of all refunds or discounts, processed through Demandr the Stripe UI.

 ## Testing